cylc/cylc-doc/src/user-guide/running-suites.rst

 .. image:: ../img/initial-start-stop-final-cp.svg
    :align: center

-* The initial and final cycle points affect the scheduling of tasks.
+* The initial and final cycle points are at the start and end of the graph.
-* The start and stop cycle points determine the points the scheduler runs between.
+* The start and stop cycle points determine the part of the graph that the scheduler runs.

 .. _RestartingSuites: